Workshops

 • Identify and discuss personal and professional constructs about opposition and oppositionality in adolescence

-• Examine and discuss adolescent and caregiver perspectives of opposition in adolescence
+• Discuss and examine adolescent and caregiver perspectives of opposition in adolescence

 • Examine and show opposition in adolescence as a relational construct

-• Explore and explain the need for alternative strength-based and non-blaming frameworks when working with opposition in adolescences
+• Explain the need for alternative strength-based and non-blaming frameworks when working with opposition in adolescences

 Webinar Outline